Are marketing and digital having a greater influence on coroprate strategy and its execution?

 Just what exactly, in plain English, is digital transformation?
 Which companies have already undergone it, and which need to?
 Have some already missed the boat?

-Google ‘digital transformation’ and you’ll see companies like Deloitte, Capgemini, IBM, all providing services for the burgeoning market needing to quickly start thinking digital.
+Google ‘digital transformation’ and you’ll see companies providing services for the burgeoning market needing to quickly start thinking digital.

 Some of this content is great, and some is still not quite transparent.
 Whilst white papers detailing change and success in specific sectors are welcome, videos of consultants talking in generalities and marketing speak are less so.